Stephen Baster Lands Winner At Final Ride

 “I’ll give you three,” Baster said.

 “Mookta winning either of his Group Ones when I was still claiming three kilos.
-Awesome Rock coming out and winning the Mackinnon Stakes (in 2016) after losing the on protest was massive.
+Awesome Rock coming out and winning the Mackinnon Stakes (in 2016) after losing the on was massive.
 And obviously Pinot in the Oaks.”

 Baster, who is also chairman of the Victorian Jockeys Association, said he loves racing and finishing with a win was “amazing”.